mtov/engsoftmoderna/en/chapter2.md

 RUP were proposed by the same group of professionals who intended to define a unified process and modeling language.

-* CASE Tools (Computer-Aided Software Engineering), which are analogous to CAD (Computer-Aided Design) tools used in other fields such as Civil Engineering, Mechanical Engineering, and Architecture.
-RUP proposes that the design and analysis of a software should heavily rely on UML diagrams.
+* CASE (Computer-Aided Software Engineering) tools, which are analogous to CAD (Computer-Aided Design) tools used in other fields such as Civil Engineering, Mechanical Engineering, and Architecture.
+RUP proposes that the design of a software should heavily rely on UML diagrams.
 However, these diagrams aren't drawn on paper, but using CASE tools, as illustrated in the following figure.
-Thus, besides proposing the method, Rational also commercialized licenses for its supporting CASE tools.
+Thus, besides proposing the method, Rational was also responsible for its supporting CASE tools.

 ![Project using a CASE tool.
-Screenshot generously provided by the developers of the ArgoUML tool.](figs/cap2/case.png){width=70%}
+Reproduction kindly authorized by the developers of ArgoUML.](figs/cap2/case.png){width=70%}

+When using Rational Unified Process (RUP), development is divided into the following phases:

+* Inception: this phase
+  \index{Inception} encompasses tasks such as feasibility analysis, budget definition, risk assessment, and system scope determination.
+At the end of this phase, the business case for the system should be well established.
+It may even be concluded that it is more cost-effective to purchase a system in the market than to build one.

+* Elaboration: this phase involves tasks such as requirements specification (which may be achieved using UML use case diagrams), system architecture definition, and the proposal of a development plan.
+Upon completion of this phase, all risks identified during the inception phase should be effectively managed and mitigated.

+* Construction: in this phase lower-level design, implementation, and system testing take place.
+Upon completion of this phase, a working system, including documentation and user manuals, should be available.
+Thus, this system should be ready for validation by users.

+* Transition: in this phase, the system is moved to production.
+Thus, it includes defining all necessary deployment procedures, such as data backup policies, data migration from legacy systems, and training the operations team.